reactioncommerce/reaction/README.md

 ### Set Up a Worker for Streaming Remote URLs to Storage

-A `RemoteUrlWorker` instance observes one or more MeteorFileCollections and triggers final storage streaming from a remote URL, after you've inserted a FileRecord that you created using `FileRecord.fromUrl`.
+A `RemoteUrlWorker` instance observes one or more MongoFileCollections and triggers final storage streaming from a remote URL, after you've inserted a FileRecord that you created using `FileRecord.fromUrl`.
 You'll need to pass in a reference to a `fetch` implementation.

-All provided FileCollections must be `MeteorFileCollections` rather than `MongoFileCollections` because Meteor's observe API is used.
-A variation of this could be created to use polling or some other method for detecting waiting remote URL inserts.
+All provided FileCollections should be `MongoFileCollections` and need to use MongoDB version 3.6 or higher because Change Streams are used to watch for new files.
+Passing `MeteorFileCollections` is also supported for backward compatibility.

 Example: